 Secondary infertility is when you struggle to get pregnant after already having a child.

 So what is the basic definition of secondary infertility?
 Secondary infertility is where you are able to have one (or even several) kids and then just can’t anymore.
 When people talk about infertility, they mostly talk about primary infertility (where couples can’t seem to get pregnant at all).
 But secondary infertility is fairly common.
-In fact, 1 in 6 women struggle with secondary infertility.
+In fact, 1 in 6 women struggles with secondary infertility.
 So chances are if you are struggling with this then so is one of your friends.

 Causes of Secondary Infertility

 There are LOTS of reasons why secondary infertility can occur.
-Some primary factors can include mother’s age, smoking and alcohol intake.
+Some primary factors can include the mother’s age, smoking, and alcohol intake.
 Sometimes a woman’s hormones just get messed up and become imbalanced.
 Let’s face it, lots of changes happen during pregnancy.
 It’s no surprise that our body can have a hard time getting back to normal during that postpartum time period.

 Things that happen during labor can also affect our chances of getting pregnant again.
 This is more likely if there were some complications during labor and delivery.